GabCas28/Image-Repository/README.md

 # Image Repository

-## Architecture :european_castle:

-Since uploading and sometimes serving pictures may take a long time, an **event driven architecture** is chosen for the project.
-This way, we avoid freezing server threads, unloading its charge.
-We also achieve a faster response and a smoother user experience.

 ## User Stories :eyes:

 Some different User Stories can be defined for this project using the following structure: